Suspect leapt over railing after chase ended in crash on Intracoastal Bridge

 PORT ALLEN - A man fleeing law enforcement was hurt after he jumped over the railing of the Intracoastal Bridge following a brief pursuit Wednesday night.

-The West Baton Rouge Sheriff's Office said the chase unfolded on LA 1 shorty before 7 p.m.
-Authorities said the suspect survived the fall and was taken to a hospital with what appeared to be some broken bones.
+The West Baton Rouge Sheriff's Office said the chase unfolded on LA 1 shortly before 7 p.m. when deputies saw Jose Ramirez driving over 80 mph down a nearby service road.
+Ramirez crashed the vehicle before jumping off the intercoastal canal bridge.

-Deputies suspected the man may have been an undocumented immigrant, according to the sheriff's office.
-He's expected to face criminal charges once he's released from the hospital.
+Authorities said Ramirez survived the fall and was taken to a hospital with what appeared to be some broken bones.

 Trending News